-It is absolutely essential to see a Dietitian who specializes in IBS, & not merely a Dietitian or Nutritionist who sees people with IBS a few times a week.
-Louise is Coffs Harbour's most experienced Dietitian & Nutritionist specializing in IBS.
+It is essential to see a Dietitian who specializes in IBS, and not merely a Dietitian or Nutritionist who sees people with IBS a few times a week.
+Louise is Coffs Harbour's most experienced Dietitian and Nutritionist specializing in IBS.
 She has had great results with the low FODMAP diet and has found that the best outcomes are obtained when people see her for an initial nutrition consultation, followed by regular review.
-This provides the opportunity to look into all the lifestyle & environmental factors that come into play & to ensure that diet is as balanced & varied as possible.
+This provides the opportunity to look into all the lifestyle and environmental factors that come into play and to ensure that diet is as balanced and varied as possible.

 RPAH Elimination Diet / Failsafe Diet:

-Allergies & food intolerances are very different.
+Allergies and food intolerances are very different.
 Allergies involve reactions to the unique protein components of a specific food and can be detected via blood tests, whereas food intolerances involve reactions to specific chemicals that are common to many different foods.
-Skin tests & blood tests are not accurate methods of detecting food intolerances.
+Skin tests and blood tests are not accurate methods of detecting food intolerances.

 Natural chemicals that are present in many healthy foods, as well as the artificial chemicals used in food additives, can be a problem for people with food sensitivities.
 The substances most likely to upset food-sensitive individuals are salicylates, amines and glutamate.

 Attempting to eliminate foods or food chemicals one at a time can often produce misleading results.
-The only accurate method for determining food intolerances to natural & added food chemicals is via the RPAH Elimination Diet / Failsafe Diet which is carried out for 2-6 weeks, followed by specific food “challenges” to identify which chemicals are responsible for producing symptoms.
+The only accurate method for determining food intolerances to natural and added food chemicals is via the RPAH Elimination Diet / Failsafe Diet which is carried out for 2-6 weeks, followed by specific food “challenges” to identify which chemicals are responsible for producing symptoms.

-This is a restrictive diet, & anyone following it will benefit from carrying out the diet & subsequent “challenges” under the support & guidance of an Accredited Practising Dietitian with experience in the area.
+This is a restrictive diet, and anyone following it will benefit from carrying out the diet and subsequent “challenges” under the support and guidance of our Dietitian.

 Some symptoms that may be attributed to food intolerances: